swift-server/guides/digital-ocean.md

 ![Ubuntu Distro](images/digital-ocean-distributions-ubuntu-18.png)

-> Note: You may select any version of Ubuntu that Swift supports.
-At the time of writing, Swift 5.2 supports 16.04 and 18.04.
+> Note: You may select any version of Linux that Swift supports.
 You can check which operating systems are officially supported on the [Swift Releases](https://swift.org/download/#releases) page.

 After selecting the distribution, choose any plan and datacenter region you prefer.
 Then setup an SSH key to access the server after it is created.
 Finally, click create Droplet and wait for the new server to spin up.